Exponential Separations in the Energy Complexity of Leader Election: Introduction

-In Section~\ref{app-sect:randLB} we prove the $\Omega(\log^* n)$ and $\Omega(\log(\log^* n))$ lower bounds on randomized \ApproximateCounting/\LeaderElection.
-These lower bounds begin by embedding any algorithm into an infinite \emph{universal} decision-DAG (basically a decision tree with some reconvergent paths).
-In this model two algorithms only differ in their transition probabilities and halting criteria.
-The proof is information-theoretic.
-We consider the only two methods for devices in \strong/\recv{} to learn new information (i) via direct communication (in which one device transmits and some subset of devices listen) and (ii) via inference (in which transmitting/listening devices detect a collision or silence, which informs their future decisions).
-The information-theoretic capacity of method (i) is essentially unbounded whereas method (ii) is bounded by $1$-bit per unit energy in \strong{} and usually less in \recv.
-We show that any algorithm with a reasonable time bound can be forced to learn an approximation of $n$ via the information-theoretically well-behaved method (ii).
+In Section~\ref{app-sect:randLB} we prove the $\Omega(\log^* n)$ and $\Omega(\log(\log^* n))$ lower bounds on randomized \ApproximateCounting\ and \LeaderElection.
+These lower bounds begin by embedding any algorithm into an infinite \emph{universal} DAG that is basically a decision tree with some reconvergent paths.
+The proof is information theoretic.
+There are only two methods for devices in \strong\ and \recv{} to learn new information.
+The first method is via direct communication (in which one device successfully transmits a message, and some subset of devices listen); the second method is via inference (in which transmitting or listening devices detect a collision or silence, which informs their future decisions).
+The information theoretic capacity of the first method is essentially unbounded whereas the second method is bounded by $1$-bit per unit energy in \strong{} and usually less in \recv.
+We show that any algorithm with a reasonable time bound can be forced to learn an approximation of $n$ via the information theoretically well behaved second method.